nikolajRoager/SPAC_Java_HoI4Optimization/readme.md

 Or put another way 747 MIC points for a division

-Sidenote: the Game abstracts away a lot of equipment: "1 infantry equipment" really means guns, bullets, uniforms, boots and helmets for 1 infantry squad, and 1 howitzer also includes ammunition for it.

 so in total our minimum target is:

-* 76760 Infantry equipment
+* 76760 Infantry equipment (58360 on top of existing stockpile)
-* 2280 Support equipment
+* 2280 Support equipment   (2071 on top of existing stockpile)
 * 912 Howitzers
 * 1520 Anti-Aircraft guns
 * 828400 Men